Sport Club do Recife: 21st century

 In 2000, Sport won the Copa do Nordeste for the 2nd time, this time under the command of coach Celso Roth after a 2–2 draw against Vitória, again winning the title due to a superior record.
 In the next Copa do Nordeste edition, Sport finished as runner up, losing 3–1 to Bahia.

-In 2006, after five years in Série B (the Brazilian second division), Sport Club do Recife finished second.
-Sport had the same number of points as state rivals Náutico, but a better goal difference, and were promoted to Série A.
+In 2006 Sport were promoted to the 2007 Serie A by finishing second in the league table, after five years in Série B.

 Sport became the first club from Northeastern Brazil to win the Copa do Brasil, beating Corinthians on away goals in the 2008 final.
 By winning the cup, Sport contested its second Copa Libertadores in 2009, and had a great start, finishing first of a group containing LDU, Colo-Colo and Palmeiras.
 They were drawn against Palmeiras in the next round, but were defeated on penalties, after drawing 1–1 on aggregate.
-In the second half of 2009, Sport disputed the Brasileirão, but could not repeat the excellent 1st half, and finished in last place, being relegated to Série B as a result.
+In the second half of 2009, Sport disputed the Brasileirão, but could not repeat the excellent first half of the year, and finished in last place with a 4–0 defeat to Sao Paulo on the last matchday, being relegated to Série B with four managers throughout the season.

-After a poor first half, O Leão da Ilha returned to Série A in 2011.
-Over the season the club had three different managers - Helio dos Anjos, Mazola Júnior, and PC Gusmão.
+O Leão da Ilha returned to Série A for the 2012 season, going through three managers – Helio dos Anjos, Mazola Júnior, and Paulo Gusmão, as they were relegated again with a seventeenth placed finish.
 Although they were in Serie B, Sport inherited a spot in the 2013 Copa Sudamericana by regulation of CBF towards the remnants of the Copa do Brasil.
-However, as the club had not planned to dispute it, it was not prepared for its first participation, and Leão were eliminated by Libertad of Paraguay with two losses in the 2nd phase, after eliminating Náutico.
+Leão were eliminated by Libertad of Paraguay with two losses in the 2nd phase, after eliminating rivals Náutico.

-2014 was a great year for Sport: they returned to Serie A, won their third Copa do Nordeste, 40th Campeonato Pernambucano, and finished 11th in the league, which ensured them a place in the Copa Sudamericana.
-Sport entered the 2015 Copa Sudamericana in the second stage, where they beat Bahia 4–2 on aggregate with an incredible comeback, as Bahia had won the first leg 1–0.
-In the next stage, they faced Argentine club Club Atlético Huracán.
-In the first leg played in Brazil, the match ended in a 1–1 draw.
-However the second leg in Buenos Aires ended in a 3–0 defeat, resulting in the club's elimination from the competition.